 Grandma’s BBQ Meatballs

 I love learning new kitchen tricks from friends and family and today I learned how to make Grandma’s BBQ Meatballs.
-Well, not my grandma, but Darren’s grandma!
+They are a tasty and unique take on a classic.
+Perfect for game day, as an appetizer, or as a main course!

 What You’ll Need